-The MCA error codes are architecturally defined for IA-32 processors.
-However, the specific IA32_MCi_STATUS register that a code is 'written to' is model specific.
-To determine the cause of a machine-check exception, the machine-check exception handler must read the VAL flag for each IA32_MCi_STATUS register.
+The MCA error codes are architecturally defined for Intel 64 and IA-32 processors.
+To determine the cause of a machine-check exception, the machine-check exception handler must read the VAL flag for each IA32 MCi STATUS register.
 If the flag is set, the machine check-exception handler must then read the MCA error code field of the register.
 It is the encoding of the MCA error code field [15:0] that determines the type of error being reported and not the register bank reporting it.